ryanwachtl/silverstripe-foundation-theme/README.md

 SilverStripe Foundation Theme
 =================================

-Foundation + Compass - Rolled up into a tidy little SilverStripe theme.
+Foundation + Compass, packaged up into a tidy SilverStripe theme for prototyping.

 Based on the [Foundation Compass Template](https://github.com/zurb/foundation-compass-template).